krstopro/krstopro/README.md

 ### Hi there 👋

-I am an engineer and researcher with a broad set of interests.
+I am an engineer and researcher with a broad set of interests, including machine learning and functional programming.

 In my free time I enjoy activities like this.
 ![alt text](https://github.com/krstopro/krstopro/blob/main/photo.jpeg?raw=true)